remkohdev/appmod101/docs/generatedContent/docker101/lab-1/README.md

 ### Prerequisites

-Completed Lab 0: You must have access to a docker client, either on localhost, use a terminal from `Theia - Cloud IDE` at [https://labs.cognitiveclass.ai/tools/theiadocker](https://labs.cognitiveclass.ai/tools/theiadocker) or be using [Play with Docker](http://play-with-docker.com) for example.
+* Docker Hub account,
+* Access to a client terminal with Docker daemon, [Play with Docker](http://play-with-docker.com) or localhost.

 ## Get Started